Department of Entomology

 Current assignment: Teaching 25% | Research 75%

 I am committed to undergraduate and graduate education in the classroom, the lab, and the field.
 I believe that the goal of a university education should be to give students the intellectual tools they need to make their own discoveries.
 To achieve this, my teaching and mentoring are guided by two principles: immerse students in active learning and teach science as a tool for understanding.
 I also have a deep passion for teaching quantitative methods to biologists, a passion that permeates all my teaching.
-At Michigan State, I teach Quantitative Insect Ecology, a toolbox of modern statistical methods for ecologists.
+At MSU, I teach Statistical Methods for Ecology & Evolution, the Ecology & Evolution of Plant–Arthropod Interactions, and other courses.

 Every organism grows and reproduces best under specific biological and environmental conditions.
 Yet a quick look outside reveals a world that is astoundingly variable, both in biological diversity and environmental heterogeneity.
 Organisms face massive fluctuations in key ecological factors like temperature, food quality, and predation, and they only rarely experience their optimal conditions.
 The Wetzel Lab studies how biological diversity and environmental variability influence the dynamics of insect herbivore populations and their interactions with plants and predators.
 We work in natural and agricultural ecosystems and strive to answer questions that have relevance for agricultural sustainability and responses to climate change.
 We place an emphasis on using mathematical and statistical modeling to link ecological processes and patterns across scales from individuals to communities.
 We are currently tackling two main questions:

-- How does plant trait diversity influence the population dynamics of insect herbivores in agroecosystems?
+- How does plant trait diversity influence the ecology of arthropods and plant–arthropod interactions?

 - How does temperature variability, associated with climate change, influence the interactions among plants, insect herbivores, and insect predators?

 - 2016-Present – Assistant Professor, Department of Entomology, Michigan State University